 NOTES ON EXEMPTION:

-Proficiency and Placement testing at FIU is conducted using a commercially sourced, computer-based test, known as the Oxford Online Test (OOPT).
-It comprises short tests of grammar, reading and vocabulary, listening.
+Proficiency and Placement testing at FIU is conducted using an international computer-based exam.
+It comprises short tests of grammar, reading and vocabulary, and listening.
 Exam takers are objectively rated according to the Common European Framework of Reference for Languages (CEFR).

-Students preparing for this exam should visit the OOPT website where they can view sample tests and watch a preparatory video.
+Students preparing for this exam should visit the related website where they can view sample tests and watch a preparatory video.

-All students registering at FIU not meeting our exemption requirements have to take this test.
+All students registering at FIU not meeting our exemption requirements have to take this exam.

 According to the results: